 Instead of having to build several codebases to support every device, mobile app cross-platform development means you can build your software using one codebase for every platform you want to support.

 Cross-platform development is becoming the more modern solution as Google's Flutter and Facebook's React Native are gaining more popularity due to their efficiency when it comes to time and cost.
-Unfortunately, the cost is that you risk sacrificing the quality of your app in the process.
+Unfortunately, the cost you risk sacrificing the quality of your app in the process.

 Lower performance is due to the difficulty of tailoring a single application to run optimally on various platforms resulting in the software needing an abstraction layer.